-Based on positive early indications of the presence of potentially economic grades and volumes of vanadium on the property, another exploration program was initiated on the Green Giant Property during the spring of 2009.
-The program (completed between April 2009 and July 2009) consisted of an extensive X-Ray Fluorescence analysis (XRF) soil sampling program coupled with mechanical trenching and scintillometer surveys over known areas of vanadium enrichment and new areas, defined by the soil XRF survey.
+Based on early indications for vanadium on the property, another exploration program was initiated on the Green Giant Property during the spring of 2009.
+The program (completed between April 2009 and July 2009) consisted of an extensive X-Ray Fluorescence analysis (XRF) soil sampling program coupled with mechanical trenching and scintillometer surveys over possible areas of vanadium enrichment and new areas, defined by the soil XRF survey.

-The discovery of potentially significant vanadium mineralization from prior programs resulted in the initiation of resource delineation drill program during September 2009 to December 2009.
+We initiated a vanadium drill program during September 2009 to December 2009.
 This program consisted of the following:

-• XRF soil sample analyses (8,490 samples) on lines 200 metres apart covering 18 kilometre strike length

-- Scintillometer surveying (112 line kilometres) on lines 200 metres apart over an 18 kilometre strike length - Trenching (140 trenches for 17,105 metres) - Diamond drilling of 54 diamond drill holes over 8,931 metres
+- XRF soil sample analyses (8,490 samples) on lines 200 metres apart covering 18 kilometre strike length - Scintillometer surveying (112 line kilometres) on lines 200 metres apart over an 18 kilometre strike length - Trenching (140 trenches for 17,105 metres) - Diamond drilling of 54 diamond drill holes over 8,931 metres

 The exploration programs to date resulted in the delineation of two vanadium pentoxide (V_2O_5) deposits (named the Jaky and Manga), characterized by two separate categories: oxide and primary.
-Within the oxide and primary zone of the Jaky and Manga deposits, the total indicated resources was calculated to be 21.74 Mt at 0.759% V_2O_5 containing 363.8 Mlb of vanadium pentoxide.
-The total inferred resources was calculated to be 4.15 Mt at a grade of 0.655% V_2O_5 containing 59.8 Mlb of vanadium pentoxide.

-Based on these results, we conducted an additional exploration program on the property from April 2010 to July 2010.
+Based on the results of the September 2009 to December 2009 program, we conducted an additional exploration program on the property from April 2010 to July 2010.
 This program consisted of the following activities: